Holiday Art & Craft Sale

 Badger Ridge Middle School 740 N. Main St., Verona, Wisconsin 53593

-Come visit one of the largest sales in the area featuring more than 90 local artisans and crafters.
+Come visit one of the largest sales in the area featuring dozens of local artisans and crafters.
 Many new vendors this year!
-You'll find jewelry, knitting, quilters, wood working, hand made soaps, dried wreath and flower arrangements, dip and sauce mixes, and a RAFFLE for a gorgeous full/queen size hand made quilt!
+You'll find jewelry, knitting, quilters, wood working, hand made soaps, dried wreath and flower arrangements, dip and sauce mixes, and upcycled tote bags and zipper pouches made from street banners featuring student art.
 Concession stand with baked goods and lunch items.
-Booth fees fund the maintenance of the Verona Area middle schools' ropes courses.
-Come support physical education and cooperation in schools AND support hard working local artisans.
+Booth fees fund grants for educators in the Verona Area School District and the maintenance of the Verona Area middle schools' ropes courses.
+Come support our schools AND support hard working local artisans.
 BUY LOCAL!

 Sponsored by Verona Area Education Foundation